Eddy02136/Agario/docs/src/contributing.md

-# Commit Standard for R-Type
+# Commit Standard for Agario

-This document outlines the commit standard applied on R-Type project.
+This document outlines the commit standard applied on Agario project.
 This convention ensures clear and structured messages for better readability and code management.

 ---